-Website taxonomy refers to the layout of your website and makes sure your content is easy to find.
+Website taxonomy refers to the layout of your website and how easy it is for someone to access the content on there (whether that's an actual person or a search engine).
 Basically, it's making sure your layout is logical so your users can easily find the information they're looking for.

 First things first, what is website taxonomy?

-Website taxonomy is the logical layout of content so that users can easily navigate the site and understand the purpose of it.
-Visually, this can be achieved through having different sections and pages within your site, or having your blog arranged into categories.
+Website taxonomy is the logical layout of content so that users can easily navigate the site and understand its purpose.
+As an example, this can be achieved by having different sections and pages on your site or having a blog arranged into categories.

-From a users perspective, if they get onto your site and easily find the information they're looking for, they'll generally stay for longer and they'll view you as a reputable source, meaning they might come back for more.
+From a user's perspective, if they get onto your site and easily find the information they're looking for, they'll generally stay for longer, and they'll view you as a reputable source, meaning they might come back for more information in the future.

 Remember, it's not just users that go through your site.
-Search Engine bots also go through and crawl your content so they can analyse and index your website.
-This is one of the ways they determine your ranking.
+Search Engines also go through your content so they can analyse your website and show it to users who have searched for information relating to the content.

 But how does this all help the users?
-Say you own a flower selling business and you're selling bouquets.
-You don't want your users to be scrolling through endless pages of stand alone decorative arrangements, or table centre pieces before they get to the bouquets.
-So you're likely going to categorise the different things you're selling so your audience can find exactly what they're looking for.
+Take the example of a florist selling bouquets.
+The owner doesn't want users to be scrolling through pages of stand-alone decorative arrangements or table centre pieces before they get to the section about bouquets.

 What are the best practices for website taxonomy?

 This is true for most types of marketing.
-You just need to know who your audience are and what makes them tick.
+You just need to know who your audience is and what makes them tick.

 Once you know who they are and why they're coming to your site, you can make sure the content they want to see is easy to find.

-Once you've figured out who your users are and why they've come to your site, you want to make sure you're providing them with the information they've come for.
+Once you've figured out who your users are and why they've come to your site, you need to make sure you're providing them with the information they've come for.

-For example, you might run a bog that talks about exercise, however, your research might find that your users are also interested in avoiding injuries and which running shoes are the best value for money.
-So these are topics you can incorporate into your structure.
+For example, you might run a blog that talks about exercise, however, your research might find that your users are also interested in avoiding injuries or which running shoes are the best value for money.
+These are topics you can then incorporate into your structure.

 Don't forget, once you have your categories set up, you need to be consistent with the content you have in them.
 The more cluttered your categories get, the harder it is for someone to understand your site and find relevant content.

-The true is same for any bots which crawl your site, if your content is too jumbled, they may even class your site as being spam.
+The same is true for search engines, if your content is too jumbled, they may even class your site as being spam.

-While you could think about hundreds and thousands of categories to sort your content in to, sometimes it's best to keep things straightforward and simple.
+While you could think about hundreds or thousands of categories to sort your content into, it's best to keep things straightforward and simple.

-Going back to the flower shop, you could have "rose bouquets", "gyp bouquets", "simple bouquets", cascading bouquets" and so many more.
-Not only that but some of the styles may overlap.
-Because of this, you find it best just to have one or two categories to save your user sifting through them all to find what they want.
+Going back to the florist, you could have "rose bouquets", "gyp bouquets", "simple bouquets", "cascading bouquets" and so many more.
+Not only that, but some of the styles may overlap, such as "cascading rose bouquets".
+Because of this, it's best just to have one or two categories to save your users sifting through them all to find what they want.

-This could lead to having the URL of /bouquets/rose, which tells the user and any bots exactly what they're looking at.
+This could lead to having the web address of roseblade.media/bouquets/rose, which tells the user and any search engines exactly what they're looking at.

 Types of Website Taxonomy

-There are several different types of taxonomy you could choose to use for your website and you should choose the one you feel best suits your needs.
-However, I'll only cover the two most popular ones here.
+There are several different types of taxonomy you could choose to use for your website, and you should choose the one you feel best suits your needs.
+However, we'll only cover the two most popular ones here.

 Flat taxonomy is best used with smaller sites where each page carries equal weight.
 For example, a vet clinic probably doesn't have many needs, so having a home page, contact, booking, location, services and about us pages will probably do the job.
 Users visiting the site probably won't need much more than that.

 This is usually used by bigger sites, where pages are arranged by importance.
-Here, top level categories are broad so there's more content in the sub-categories.
+Here, top-level categories are broad, and there's more content in sub-categories.

 This allows users to move down into more specific content while still being able to navigate between the different sections.
 It also allows search engines to recognise the relationships between the categories.

-It's important to remember that there shouldn't be too many high-level categories or sub-categories as this can become confusing to both users and bots.
+It's important to remember that there shouldn't be too many high-level categories or sub-categories, as this can become confusing to both users and search engines.

 Put time into your website's taxonomy.

-Creating a successful taxonomy that makes sense for your users and any bots can take time, but it is essential that you do it.
+Creating a successful taxonomy that makes sense for your users and search engines can take time, but it is essential that you do it.